Statistical methods for partitioning ribbon and globally-distributed flux using data from the Interstellar Boundary Explorer: Application to real IBEX data

 \section{Application to real IBEX data}

-We applied the proposed ribbon center estimation and separation methods to 2-degree resolution real IBEX data maps generated using the method in \citet{Osthus2022}.
-Ribbon center estimates along with detailed exploration of the ribbon-only and GDF-only maps will be presented in follow-up work.
-In this work, we provide some simple visual illustrations of the results of ENA ribbon separation. \\ \textbf{Figure \ref{ex_realdata}} shows the ribbon separation using the proposed method for data measured in 2019 for energy step 4 in the ram direction (the direction in which the sun is moving with respect to interstellar space).
-This map is a fairly representative example of the map separation performance for energy steps 3-5.
+We applied the proposed ribbon center estimation and separation methods to 2-degree real data ``Theseus" maps generated using the method in \citet{Osthus2022} and to 6-degree real data maps generated by the IBEX Science Operations Center (ISOC).
+In this work, we provide some simple visual illustrations of the results of ENA ribbon separation applied to ENA rate maps.
+Ribbon center estimates along with detailed explorations of the ribbon-only and GDF-only maps will be presented in a series of follow-up papers.
+We apply the ribbon separation to ENA rate maps generated using data collected between 2010 and 2019 and across 5 energy step bins (called ESAs 2-6).
+ESA 2 corresponds to lower energy $\sim$0.7 keV ENAs, while ESA 6 corresponds to higher energy $\sim$4.3keV ENAs.\\ \textbf{Figure \ref{ex_realdata}} shows the ribbon separation using the proposed method for data measured in the first half of 2019 for energy step 4.
+This map is a representative example of the map separation performance for energy steps 3-5.
 All separated maps for energy step 4 are provided in \textbf{Supp.
-Figure F2}.
-Basic visual assessment reveals minimal banding or other artifacts along the ribbon region.
-Crucially, the separated maps appear to preserve some fine-scale features of the GDF in the ribbon region, which is a spatial region of particular scientific interest.
+Figures F2-F3}, and separations for other energy steps are provided in a GitHub repository at \url{https://github.com/lanl/IBEX_RibbonSeparation} and for 2019 in \textbf{Supp.
+Figures F4-F5}.
+Visual assessment reveals minimal banding or other artifacts in the ribbon region.
+Crucially, the separated maps appear to preserve some fine-scale features of the underlying GDF.
 Ribbon separation was most challenging for energy steps 2 and 6.
 For energy step 6 in particular, the estimated ribbon maps were somewhat patchy, indicating poor discrimination between GDF and ribbon for these maps (not shown).
-Data collected at this energy step do not have a defined ribbon to separate, and poor discrimination for energy step 6 was also seen using the method in \citet{Reisenfeld2021} (not shown).
+Data collected at this energy step do not have a defined ribbon to separate, and poor discrimination for energy step 6 was also seen using the method in \citet{Reisenfeld2021} (not shown).\\